RobLoach/wren-bind/README.md

 ## Usage

-1. Define your modules through the `WrenModule` struct...
+1. Define your modules with the `WrenModule` struct...

     ``` c
     #include "wren-bind.h"